mtgerow/freshStorage/README.md

 1. setItem
 2. getItem

 freshStorage is used similarly to localStorage.
-A key should be used to store an item and that same key would be used to retrieve that item from.
-The biggest difference is that when the item is stored an expiration is set for how long that item will be stored and valid (fresh).
+A key should be used to store an item and that same key would be used to retrieve that item.
+The biggest difference from localStorage is every item is stored with an expiration that defines how long that item is valid (fresh).

 ```javascript
    freshStorage.setItem(key, item, expiration);